-Further reading: Booth (1998), Brooks and Althouse (1993), Coakley (1998), Cronin and Mayall (1998), Hoberman (1997), Jarvie (1991), Polley (1998)
+Further reading: Booth (1998), Brooks and Althouse (1993), Coakley (1998), Cronin and Mayall (1998), Hoberman (1997), Jarvie (2006), Long et al. (2005), Polley (1998), Williams (2001)

 RATIONALISED

 The drawing-up of rules and regulations to control sports and games is symbolic of the nineteenth-century move towards rationalised sports.
 Games like mob football, and other forms of non-codified sports, which had few rules, no referee or umpire, and no time constraints, are symbolic of the pre-rational period.
 Once sports, largely as a result of the controls that emerged from the playing fields of the public schools, were placed under the control of rules, played for a fixed duration and judged by a referee, they were rationalised.
 This process distinguishes rationalised sports from uncontrolled popular pastimes.
 The process of rationalisation was aided by the spread of sports out from the public schools, and through the work of organisations, such as the Football Association, whose job it was to act as custodians of the sport.